WHAT IS MATHEMATICS?

 WHY STUDY THIS COURSE?

-Employers in all sectors highly value a candidate who can offer mathematical ability – research has shown those with a Mathematics A-level, on average, have higher salaries than those without!
-An A-level in Mathematics shows logic, reasoning and a high level of numeracy, and serves to support many other A-level courses.
-If you loved Mathematics at High School, enjoy working hard and live to solve puzzles that have exact methods of answers then A-level Mathematics offers opportunity to continue improving your numerical skills and learn a great deal beyond GCSE course.
+Employers in all sectors highly value a candidate who can offer mathematical ability.
+Research has shown those with a mathematics A level, on average, have higher salaries than those without!
+Mathematics shows logic, reasoning and a high level of numeracy, and serves to support many other courses.
+This offers the opportunity to continue improving your numerical skills and learn a great deal beyond your GCSE course.

 WHAT CAN YOU EXPECT FROM MATHEMATICS?